Chicago staycation graphic

 Relax at the Blackstone, Autograph Collection

 For a restful staycation, book a stay at the the Blackstone, Autograph Collection in South Loop.
-Start your day by grabbing coffee and grabbing a new read at nearby Sandmeyer’s Bookstore, which offers a solid collection of new titles and older classics alike.
+Start your day with coffee and a butter chicken croissant at Swadesi, and a new read at nearby Sandmeyer’s Bookstore, which offers a solid collection of new titles and older classics alike.
 Then, walk up to the Winter Garden at the Harold Washington Library, a gorgeous atrium space where you can read and study surrounded by greenery.
 From there, saunter down and grab a bottle of your drink of choice for the night at Printers Row Wine Shop.

 When it's time to check into your hotel, ask for a room at the end of the east hallway for a great view of Grant Park and the Buckingham Fountain.
 The rooms have been modernized and are comfy and quiet for a relaxing evening.
 For dinner, you have a choice of some great South Loop restaurants.
 The hotel has Mercat a la Planxa, a great choice for tapas, or you can try Chicago Firehouse Restaurant for a classic steakhouse experience set inside a restored firehouse.